Outokumpu: United Kingdom

-The Sheffield facility includes a melt shop, continuous casting, a bar finishing facility and rod mill which are part of OTK's Long Products business, also a stocking, processing and distribution center.
+After the Avesta Sheffield acquisition, Outokumpu owned the Sheffield facility in the UK includes a melt shop, continuous casting, a bar finishing facility and rod mill which are part of Outokumpu's Long Products business, also a stocking, processing and distribution center.
 Production includes stainless steel in coil, plate, sheet, coiled rod, bar and rebar forms; semi-finished products including slab, bloom, billet and ingot are also manufactured.

 Outokumpu's UK acquisitions derived from the works created in 1950 as a joint venture between Firth Vickers (see Firth and Vickers) and Samuel Fox and Company for cold rolling stainless steel, established at Shepcote Lane, Sheffield, originally manufactured under the Staybrite brand.
 In 1967 the industry was nationalized into the British Steel Corporation.
 Outokumpu's original three sites in the UK were in Sheffield, Stocksbridge, and Blackburn.

 In 2005 the cold rolling and finishing units, Coil Products Sheffield on Shepcote Lane were closed, with the loss of over 600 jobs.
 Production ceased in the first half of 2006.
 The company continued the melting shop, special strip cold rolling and finishing, bar rolling, and UK distribution.
 At the end of March 2008 the Stocksbridge site production ceased after 80 years, with work transferring to its Meadowhall site.

+In 2023, Outokumpu divested its Long Products business, including the melting, rod and bar operations in Sheffield, UK, to Marcegaglia.
+Outokumpu retains service center and sales company in Sheffield.